Avdelningen för penningpolitik

 Work in progress

-"The monetary transmission mechanism in a low real rate environment'' (with Jack Chen, Daria Finocchario and Jesper Lindé)
+“Monetary and macro prudential policies in a low interest-rate environment’’ (with Jack Chen, Daria Finocchario and Jesper Lindé)

 "Skill loss, job mismatch and the slow recovery from the Great Recession" (with Andreas Westermark)